Ahluma-Nkqayi/Ahluma-Nkqayi-E-Portfolio/README.md

 - How to build authentic professional connections

 ### **Reflection (STAR Technique)**
-**S – Situation:**
-The module highlighted the importance of creating professional relationships for career success.
+**Situation:** This module taught me the value of networking in long-term career success.

-**T – Task:**
-I was required to understand networking principles and identify effective strategies for building connections.
+**Task:** I needed to demonstrate understanding of networking principles and strategies for developing meaningful relationships.

-**A – Action:**
-I participated in all activities, learned to initiate professional conversations, and built a LinkedIn profile to connect with industry professionals.
+**Action:** I engaged in module activities, learned how to approach professionals, and understood how to follow up after networking events.
+I created a professional LinkedIn profile to connect with peers.

-**R – Result:**
-I achieved **100/100**, developing a strong understanding of networking.
-I now recognize that genuine relationships create long-term
+**Result:** I achieved 100/100, demonstrating a strong grasp of networking.
+I now understand that genuine relationships create lasting opportunities in my career.